Biodepot-LLC/workflows/README.md

 These workflows and documentation are developed by: Ling-Hong Hung, Robert Schmitz, Bryce Fukuda, KV Le, Anthony Nguyen, and Ka Yee Yeung at Biodepot LLC; Varik Hoang and Wes Lloyd at University of Washington.

 For questions, please contact biodepot.llc@gmail.com.

+This project has been funded in whole or in part with Federal funds from the National Cancer Institute, National Institutes of Health, Department of Health and Human Services, under Contract No. 75N91020C00009.